 Iin 2020, I was fortunate to have received a complimentary Blu-ray of Warning From Space from the good people at Arrow Films.
 Interested in knowing what I thought of this SciFi/Fantasy throwback?
 My review can be found right here.

-A star is born!
-Stanley Kubrick's Dr. Strangelove: Or How I Learned To Stop Worrying And Love The Bomb is the kind of film that scholars love to call science fiction.
+Dr. Strangelove: Or How I Learned To Stop Worrying And Love The Bomb is the kind of film that scholars love to call science fiction.
 In some respects, I suppose that's an accurate characterization (even IMDB.com lists it as that), but it's clearly much more of a comedy with satirical elements than it is anything else.
-Whatever the case, I'll happily list it here, as it was first released theatrically on this day in 1964.
+On this day in 1964 (in the U.S. and beyond), it was first released to the masses-at-large.
+Written (in part) and directed by Stanley Kubrick, the film starred Peter Sellers, George C. Scott, and Sterling Hayden.
+According to our friends at IMDB.com, here's the plot summary:

 On this day in 1972 (in Italy), Short Night Of Glass Dolls enjoyed a limited theatrical release.
 Written (in part) and directed by Aldo Lado, the Fantasy/Horror starred Ingrid Thulin, Jean Sorel, and Mario Adorf.
 According to our friends at IMDB.com, here's the plot summary: